Increase BDNF to level up your brain.

 Before you run in fear of the word “fasting,” let’s define it in regards to BDNF production.

-To benefit from intermittent fasting you only have to last 12-24 hours without food.
+To experience the benefits of intermittent fasting you only have to last 12-24 hours without food.

 That means that if you go to bed at 9 pm and wake up at 6 am, you'll only have to wait 3 hours before having your first meal.